VamshiGangadhar/VamshiGangadhar/README.md

 - 👋 Hi, I’m @VamshiGangadhar
-- 👀 I’m interested in learning web development and data structures and algoithirm
+- 👀 I’m interested in developing websites.
-- 🌱 I’m currently learning ... web development and DSA
+- 🌱
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... creation of websites
 - 📫 How to reach me vamshi.gangadhar365@gmail.com

 <!---